Workclamp Lengths

 On HECC80 & "A" Control Machines

-you Adjust the Y-Axis Resolver inside Feedback Package on the End of Servo Motor.
+you Adjust Y-Axis Resolver inside Feedback Package on the End of Servo Motor.

 This means that the Part went In .012" Too Far.

-Now take Cover-Plate off the End of the Feedback Package, Loosen the 2
+Now take Cover-Plate off End of Feedback Package,

-Screw-Keepers holding the Resolver, and Carefully Turn Resolver Slowly.
+Loosen 2 Screw-Keepers holding the Resolver and Carefully Turn Resolver Slowly.

-The Y-Axis will Track the Movement of the Resolver Rotation.
+Y-Axis will Move & Track Movement of Resolver Rotation.

-Watching the Dial Indicator, Turn Resolver until Y-Axis Moves-Out .012".
+Watching Dial Indicator, Turn Resolver until Y-Axis Moves-Out .012".

-Tighten the 2 Screws.
-Not Too-Tight or you will Strip-Out the Screw Threads!
+Tighten 2 Screws.
+Not Too-Tight or you will Strip-Out Small Screw Threads!

-Punch another Test Hole to Check if you adjusted Correctly.
+Now Punch another Test Hole to Check if you Adjusted Correctly.

 ---------------------------------------------------------------------------------------------------------------------------

-On the Above Types of Strippit Machines with Fanuc Controls, "Zeroing" is Accomplished by changing the Y-Axis Offset Number in the Control's Parameters.
+On the Above Types of Strippit Machines with Fanuc Controls, "Zeroing" is Accomplished by changing Y-Axis Offset Number in Control's Parameters.

-See your Strippit Manuals for the Parameter Location and Procedure for Changing
+See your Strippit Manuals for Parameter Location and Procedure for Changing

-the Parameter Offset Number, as it Varies with the Fanuc Control Model.
+Parameter Offset Number, as it Varies with Fanuc Control & Machine Model Type.

 ---------------------------------------------------------------------------------------------------------------------------